sarbal/BINF_tut/lessons/intro.md

 ```
 setwd("C:/<home>/project")
 ```
-Run the code from [earlier](#) to install/load libraries.
+Run the code from [earlier](#install-packages) to install/load libraries.
 Then, save this [helper](/../data/helper.R) script in your working directory.

-Then run this bit of code (this might take a while if you do not have most of the packages installed, so run this as soon as possible).
+Then run this bit of code in your console.
+Note, it might take a little while, but hopefully it will run smoothly.
 ```
 source("helper.R")
 ```

+And that's it for this week!

 Back to the [homepage](../README.md)